- Basics of Purpura Fulminans

 - Thrombocytopenia is seen in most patients (e.g. in the range of roughly 25,000-150,000/uL).

 - Levels will be reduced (e.g., below <40% of normal).

 - At most hospitals this is a send-out test which takes days to return.
 As such, it cannot contribute to acute patient management.

 - Skin biopsy may be used to differentiate purpura fulminans from other conditions (e.g., vasculitis).
 In purpura fulminans, biopsy will show dermal vessel thrombosis without vasculitis.

 - Skin biopsy is usually unnecessary.
 In situations where the diagnosis of purpura fulminans is extremely likely based on clinical context, avoid delaying therapy while waiting for a skin biopsy.

 Diagnosis is often evident, based on the observation of characteristic skin changes within a consistent clinical context (septic shock) and a consistent laboratory pattern.
 However, in situations where the diagnosis isn't clear, the following differential diagnosis should be considered:(29157918)

 - Thrombotic thrombocytopenic purpura (TTP)

 antibiotics & source control

-- Antibiotics: Selection will depend on scenario.
-Consider the use of meningeal dosing, if meningitis is possible (e.g. ceftriaxone 2 grams IV Q12).
+- Antibiotics: Selection will depend on the clinical scenario.
+Consider the use of meningeal dosing, if meningitis is possible (e.g., ceftriaxone 2 grams IV Q12).
 More on the treatment of meningitis here.